-The initialisation recovery is aggressive, and will prioritise a usable system over data retention, hence for example if a discontinuity is discovered in a partition that is configured as continuous or circular, the recovery process will erase data blocks from the highest logical partition address and downwards, until a continuous partition is recovered.
+For continuous and circular partitions, further recovery is performed in order to ensure that the partition data range is continuous (which is required in order for the partition to be usable).
+If a discontinuity is discovered, the recovery process will erase data blocks from the highest logical partition address and downwards, until a continuous range of data is left on the partition.
 Such discontinuities can for example occur due to corrupt blocks, or if a partition is configured to include blocks with unknown contents (e.g. changing a direct partition into a continuous partition).